Finding the best travel camera has been something of a never-ending quest of mine over the years.

-As another affordable camera for travel, the Canon G9 X Mark II is a great little compact camera to consider for your next trip.
+As another affordable camera for travel, the Canon G9 X Mark II is a great little point and shoot camera to consider for your next trip.

-For under 500 bucks (click here to find the exact price), you’re getting impressive image performance from a camera that’s small and light enough to have in your pocket all day long.
+For under 500 bucks, you’re getting impressive image performance from a camera that’s small and light enough to have in your pocket all day long.

 At only 0.45 lbs (206 g), the Canon G9 X Mark II is the lightest camera on this list.
-However, it also has the smallest sensor (CMOS) out of all the other camera I consider to be the best travel cameras of the year – so why have I included it here?
+However, it also has the smallest sensor (CMOS) out of all the other cameras – so why have I included it here?
 Small sensor = crap image quality, right?!

 Well, not quite.
-The sensor is actually quite similar to that found in your high-end smart phone, but with a better lens and image processor to ensure the Canon G9 X Mark II can do things your phone can’t.
+The sensor is actually much bigger than that one found in even the most high-end smartphone, and with a better lens and image processor to ensure the Canon G9 X Mark II can do things your phone simply cannot.

 Similar to the Ricoh mentioned above, the Canon G9 X Mark II doesn’t have a viewfinder, meaning you’ll have to rely on the touch LCD screen.
 Fortunately, it’s bright and sharp and 3″ in size to ensure you won’t be squinting.